What Layers When: Learning to Skip Compute in LLMs with Residual Gates: Experiments

 \subsection{End-to-End Efficiency Gains in Real-World Scenarios}

-Table \ref{tab:latency_throughput} shows end-to-end latency and throughput measurements for our Llama-1b GateSkip model evaluated on GSM8K and CommonsenseQA-Gen. The results show that GateSkips theoretical FLOP savings translate into analogous real-world efficiency gains.
-More extensive GPU-level optimizations will likely increase these gains significantly, as our implementation does not resort to, e.g., custom GPU kernels or accelerated inference systems such as vLLM.
+Table \ref{tab:latency_throughput} shows end-to-end latency and throughput measurements for our Llama-1b GateSkip model evaluated on GSM8K and CommonsenseQA-Gen using an optimized vLLM environment.
+The results show that GateSkips theoretical FLOP savings translate into analogous real-world efficiency gains.
+Analogously, Figure \ref{fig:flops-wall-clock} in Appendix \ref{app:flops} shows consistently decreasing wall-clock time with lower FLOPs per token.